emdipressi/DH150-Assignment04-UserResearch/README.md

 ### Research
 * _Method_
   * I used participatory observation research to conduct this activity.
 My mom volunteered, as the only person available to me, who also fits the demographics my website aims at.
+I observed her and how she used the website in our home while she followed a few questions from myself.
 * _Script_
   * The script that I followed during my avtivity can be found [here](https://docs.google.com/document/d/1vDMXNtb1-SK_44kGPuCjVESx0p6GlOQ87Unp5JplFbw/edit).
 * _Activity File_